Monday’s ‘General Hospital’ Spoilers: Alexis & Ned Are Poised To Make Some Big Mistakes

-During Monday’s episode of General Hospital, spoilers hint that Alexis Davis and Ned Quartermaine could make some extremely bad decisions together.
-They are both in bad places emotionally at the moment and fans cannot wait to see just how wild this gets.
+For Monday’s episode of General Hospital, spoilers hint that Alexis Davis and Ned Quartermaine could make some extremely bad decisions together.
+They are both in bad places emotionally at the moment, and fans cannot wait to see just how wild this gets.

 According to SheKnows Soaps, General Hospital viewers will see more of Valentin’s altercation during the September 28 episode.
 In addition, everybody will watch as Ned and Alexis reminisce about old times.